The soft skills you need to succeed

 What was the soft skill LinkedIn said was going to be the most likely to get you hired in 2018?
 That would be leadership.
 Leadership is the quality of being able to inspire people, talk clearly to them about your ideas, and actually see things through.
 Leadership is really a combination of many different skills, including most importantly communication, but also being hardworking, delegating, being responsible, going above and beyond your expected work, and creatively finding solutions to problems.
 On a more basic level, though, a leader is someone people are willing – even happy – to follow.
 It also includes skills less related to working and more towards people – being open, empathetic and communicative with your employees and a person to whom they can come with questions and concerns is vital.
 You need to retain the ability to be professional while not coming across as too ‘corporate’, meaning being social while acknowledging the inevitable hierarchies of the workplace.
 It means listening to your employees’ ideas and judging their utility fairly.
 Leadership is perhaps the hardest skill to improve as it encompasses so many other qualities, and it seems that some people are simply born leaders.

 But despair not.
-There are few things you can to improve your leadership skills.
+There are a few things you can do to improve your leadership skills.
 Classes exist on refining body language, problem solving, and management and leadership skills.
 Improving your communication skills can also help you become a more effective leader, opening you up to other people and making you more empathetic (or at least seem so).
 Other more abstract ways of improving this skill are maintaining a sense of integrity and being passionate about what you do.
 People are often drawn to leaders who are obviously passionate and genuinely care about what they are trying to achieve.
 There are many different types of leaders – coaches, dictators, authoritarians, democrats and partners, to name a few.
 Each of these styles has upsides and downsides.
 Find the leadership style that fits with your aims, personality and strengths, and hone your other soft skills as best you can.

 Get to work